Dreambound

 How much does a HHA make in North Carolina?

-As of May 2023, the average salary for a home health aide in North Carolina is approximately $29,180 per year, according to the Bureau of Labor Statistics.
+As per the US Bureau of Labor and Statistics, the average salary for a home health aide in North Carolina is approximately $29,180 per year.
 Salaries can vary based on experience, location, and employer.

 What do you need to be a home health aide in NC?